3/13/2025

 speaker

 Yep.
 Thank you, Dan.
-I think we're actually open to questions, and I'll do a closing session after the questions.
-So, Operator Kate, maybe we can start with the questions.
+I think we actually are open to questions, and I'll do a closing session after the questions.
+So operator, Kate, maybe we can start with the questions.

 speaker

-At this time, I would like to remind everyone in order to ask a question, press star then the number one on your telephone keypad.
+At this time, I would like to remind everyone, in order to ask a question, press star, then the number one on your telephone keypad.
 We will pause for just a moment to compile the Q&A roster.
-Your first question comes from the line of Nick Kirkuren.
+Your first question comes from the line of Nick Kerkaren.
 Please go ahead.

 speaker